UMSCloud/psbt_serv/ReadMe.md

 1. npm i

-2. nohup node index.js &
+2. npm start or use pm2 service.